Skip to main content

 Network

-1. Log in to app.nudgebee.com.
+1. Log in to app.nudgebee.com (or your self-hosted NudgeBee UI).

 2. Go to KubernetesConnect Cluster.

-wget https://raw.githubusercontent.com/nudgebee/k8s-agent/main/installation.sh
+wget https://raw.githubusercontent.com/nudgebee/k8s-agent/refs/heads/prod/installation.sh

 chmod +x installation.sh

-./installation.sh -a <NUDBGEE_AUTH_KEY>
+./installation.sh -a <YOUR_AUTH_KEY>

-3. Manual Installation
+Option B: Manual Helm Installation

 helm upgrade --install nudgebee-prometheus prometheus-community/kube-prometheus-stack \